msveshnikov/mars-project-autocode/README.md

 -   Follow Airbnb JavaScript Style Guide
 -   Use Git flow for version control
 -   Utilize EJS templates for server-side rendering
+-   Implement lazy loading for performance optimization
+-   Use Web Workers for computationally intensive tasks

 ## Deployment

 -   Containerize the application using Docker
 -   Deploy to cloud platforms (AWS, Google Cloud, or Azure)
 -   Implement CI/CD pipeline using GitHub Actions
+-   Use CDN for static asset delivery

 ## Future Enhancements

--   Virtual Reality (VR) support
+-   Virtual Reality (VR) support using WebXR
 -   Augmented Reality (AR) features for mobile devices
--   Collaborative exploration features
+-   Collaborative exploration features with WebRTC
 -   Integration with NASA APIs for real-time Mars data
--   Mobile app development (iOS and Android) using React Native
--   Machine learning for terrain analysis and prediction
+-   WebGL-based terrain generation for custom Mars landscapes
+-   Voice commands and natural language processing for navigation

 ## Contributing